josipha/Module1/Datatypes-Boolean Expression Evaluation.md

 ## Result

-Thus,a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.
+Thus,a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False` is executed successfully.